 Carl Nagle’s extensive experience in both plaintiff and defense roles makes him a truly exceptional personal injury attorney in Durham, NC.
 He and his legal team now work only for individuals injured in vehicle accidents in North Carolina.
 Prior to focusing exclusively on representing crash victims, Carl Nagle spent several years working as an insurance claims adjuster in Atlanta.
 After graduating with top honors from the University of Georgia School of Law, Carl served as an insurance defense attorney.
 His firsthand experience in representing at-fault drivers and insurance companies enables him to predict and counter insurance defense tactics, and he knows how to push insurance companies to offer generous settlements in all cases.

 We have seven offices spread across North Carolina, so there's likely one very close to you.
-However, if you’re reluctant to drive on the busiest interstate highway near Durham, NC, or live in a remote area that makes travel inconvenient, we won't charge anything to meet with you at your home.
 Most things can be sorted out over the phone or by mail.
 Additionally, most cases are settled and result in payment with no court involvement, and this process can be managed without you having to leave your home.
 If your case needs to go to trial before a jury, we'll do this in your home county.

 You aren't obligated to hire a lawyer to settle an accident claim.
 However, having a lawyer represent you in negotiations with the insurance company likely will result in a larger settlement.
 According to a report by the Insurance Research Council, 85% of the funds disbursed for bodily injury claims went to individuals who had retained legal counsel.